dani-cas/odin-recipes/README.md

 # odin-recipes

-Description
-Simple recipe website made as the first project during the foundation course in the Odin Project
+Description: Simple recipe website made as the first project during the foundation course in the Odin Project

-Skills
+Skills:
 - Navigate through the terminal
 - Fill out the HTML boilerplate
 - Create directory and files